MicroWebStacks/astro-big-doc/README.md

   - Supports md and mdx
   - Right Menu ToC for src/pages markdown
   - Right Menu ToC for imported `import *` markdown
+- Top menu must have href from items
+- Submenu should not have href href to keep pages / directories distinction

 # Dev
 ## Creation